Updated: Nov 23, 2021

 In July 2020, the stamp duty threshold, which is the amount after which stamp duty will need to be paid, was increased from £125,000 to £500,000.
 This has been extended to the end of June 2021.
 A £250,000 threshold will continue until the end of September.
 After which it will revert to £125,000.

 The extension of the stamp duty holiday will be a valuable boost to the housing market.
 It will mean a greater amount of transactions, as people look to capitalise on this window of opportunity.

 2. New mortgage guarantee

 There are other policies that also affect the market indirectly.
-No capital gains tax hike however annual exemptions are frozen till 2026.
-Corporation tax will rise after 2023 to 25% this will not affect the smallest companies the existing rate of 19% will apply to companies where profits are less than £50,000 a year.
+No capital gains tax hike, however annual exemptions are frozen until 2026.
+Corporation tax will rise after 2023, to 25%.
+This will not affect the smallest companies- the existing rate of 19% will apply to companies, where profits are less than £50,000 a year.